-As a highly specialised prototyping and Additive Manufacturing company, we are a ‘one-stop shop’ with the skills, know-how and capacity to manufacture production parts for low volume production, without the need for expensive capital investment on tooling.
+As a highly specialised prototyping and Additive Manufacturing company, we are a ‘one-stop shop’ with the skills, know-how and capacity to manufacture prototype and production parts for low volume production, without the need for expensive capital investment on tooling.

 Additive Manufacturing of Production Parts